WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/Architectural-Layering-for-Decentralized-Identification.md

 Web architecture inherently enables the mapping of arbitrary strings to URIs.
 Typically those URIs are human-readable (or semi-human readable) URLs.
 However that is often not the case.
-For example, this very Google doc has the following URL:
+For example, the Google doc where this paper was originally drafted has the following distinctly un-human-friendly URL:

 **https://docs.google.com/document/d/12suJL5sX3CsNex\_mMhUW7A2mAmS50HjAaUUvq8O52-I/**